Why Do My Ears Hurt When I Run? The 7 Most Common Causes

 Ruptured Eardrum

-Common causes of ruptured eardrums include exposure to loud sounds, sudden changes in air pressure, ear infections, severe head trauma, or small objects inserted into the ear.
+Common culprits include loud sounds, sudden changes in air pressure, ear infections, severe head trauma, or small objects shoved into the ear.

 The Solution